 Sta solo piovigginando.
 Basterà un piccolo ombrello.

 It’s just drizzling.
-A small umbrella will suffice.
+A small umbrella will be enough.

-And that’s it, now you know how to say it’s raining in Italian in all its forms!
+And that’s the end of our lesson on how to say it’s raining in Italian in all its forms!

-❤️ If you liked this lesson on how do you say it’s raining in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say it’s raining in Italian, consider sharing it with your social media friends who are also studying Italian.